Hélène Berr

-Hélène Berr (27 March 1921 – 10 April 1945) was a French woman of Jewish ancestry and faith, who documented her life in a diary during the time of Nazi occupation of France.
+Hélène Berr (27 March 1921 – 10 April 1945) was a French Jewish woman, who documented her life in a diary during the time of Nazi occupation of France.
 In France she is considered to be a "French Anne Frank".
+She died from typhus during an epidemic of the disease in Bergen-Belsen concentration camp that also killed Anne Frank and her sister Margot.

 Life

-Hélène Berr was born in Paris, France, a member of a Jewish family that had lived in France for several generations.
-She studied Russian and English literature at the Sorbonne university.
-She also played the violin.